better-api/better-api/docs/syntax.md

 > [!NOTE]
 > As you can see, API key can be defined to be present in either header or query.
-> You can also specify just header or just query, and leave the other field alone.
+> You can also specify just header or just query, and leave the other field empty.

 After you have an authentication type, you can use it to specify auth for a single endpoint: